ash123456789/laravel-deferred-joins/README.md

 ## Usage

-You can use deferred pagination on any builder instance, life so:
+You can use deferred pagination on any model query, like so:

 ```php
 User::query()->deferredPaginate(24);